realworldocaml/book/en/compiler-frontend.md

 As you can imagine, autocompletion is invaluable on larger codebases.
-See the [ocp-index](https://github.com/ocamlpro/ocp-index) homepage for more information on how to integrate it with your favourite editor.
+See the [ocp-index](https://github.com/ocamlpro/ocp-index) homepage for more information on how to integrate it with your favorite editor.

 ### Examining the typed syntax tree directly